7RU7H/CTFs/OS-ProvingGrounds/Hetemit/Hetemit-Notes.md

 - 18000 register and upload a web shell - comment on webp exploit
 - Versioning of all the ruby packages

-- Theere is a web-console somewhere
+- There is a web-console somewhere
 - rack - potential https://security.snyk.io/vuln/SNYK-RUBY-RACK-2848599 if I find how oto interact with it
 - /users/:id(.:format) routes what is this formatting - I jget redirect on /user/:0/edit